slackapi/slack-github-action/README.md

 taken to create apps and setup the workflow, but webhooks are gathered from a different source:

-1. [Create a Slack app][apps] for your workspace (alternatively use an existing app you have already created and installed).
+1. [Create a Slack app][apps] for your workspace or use an existing app.
 2. Add the [`incoming-webhook`][incoming-webhook-scope] bot scope under **OAuth &
    Permissions**.
 3. Install the app to your workspace (you will select a channel to notify).